Grow chives indoors for instant access to a flavourful, aromatic herb that packs a punch.

 3. Use a grow light designed for plants and herbs

 As I said earlier.
 Lights for growing plants indoors can get complicated.
 But any of the 3 solutions above will work.
-And again, chives do not demand the same amount of light as many other herbs and vegetables when growing them indoors.
+And again, chives do not demand the same levels of light as many other herbs and vegetables when growing them indoors.

 It should however be noted that less light will mean slower growth.
 But the plant will grow - just a lot slower.
 Also, if you do use artificial light you should up the absolute minimum from 4 hours to 8 hours of light.